vitalets/babel-plugin-runtyper/readme.md

     ```
     > Please note to run webpack as `NODE_ENV='production' webpack -p` (see [#2537](https://github.com/webpack/webpack/issues/2537))

-3. Enable source-maps to see original place of error (if not yet):
+3. Enable source-maps to see original place of error:
-  * In browser enable it in devtools settings
+  * In Chrome set `Enable JavaScript source maps` in devtools settings
+  * In Firefox please follow [this instruction](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Console_messages#Source_maps)
-  * In Node.js you should use [source-map-support](https://github.com/evanw/node-source-map-support) package:
+  * In Node.js use [source-map-support](https://github.com/evanw/node-source-map-support) package:
       ```js
       require('source-map-support').install();
       ```

+> Tip: checkout [examples](/examples) directory in this repo to see browser and Node.js demos

 ## How it works